gdg-x/firefly/README.md

 Firefly
 =======
-Fireflies are winged beetles that use bioluminescence to attract mates or prey.

 This project is to help organizers to better promote their events.

 It relies on the data stored on the GDG[x] Hub.